ioneluoooo/Microservices/README.md

 # Node.js Microservice with MySQL and RabbitMQ

 This is a simple Node.js microservice using MySQL for data storage and RabbitMQ for event-driven communication.
+No CI/CD pipelines as tests of any kind too.

 ## Table of Contents